Codecademy/docs/content/css/concepts/grids/terms/grid-auto-columns/grid-auto-columns.md

 ---
-Title: "grid-auto-columns"
+Title: 'grid-auto-columns'
-Description: "A property that specifies the default column size(s) for a container."
+Description: 'A property that specifies the default column size(s) for a container.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Grids"
+  - 'Grids'
-  - "Layout"
+  - 'Layout'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
-  - "paths/full-stack-engineer-career-path"
+  - 'paths/full-stack-engineer-career-path'
 ---

 A property that specifies the default column size(s) for a container.